Universal Law of Character

 Although this seems obvious, those with poor or negative character traits harm themselves or others directly or indirectly.

-Causing harm to others usually results in causing harm to yourself, so this Law also applies to social and cultural character.
+Causing harm to others usually results in causing harm to yourself, so this Law also applies to social and group-based character.

 Questions you may have include: